nick-graveyard/dyalikeblags/Readme.md

 	* can change /blog to your preferred path
 5. rake db:migrate
 	* all migrations should come from within the gem engine
+	* all migrations are namespaced with dyalikeblags

+## How To Uninstall tutorial
+1. remove repo
+2. delete gem from gemfile
+3. delete mountpoint from /config/routes.rb
+4. delete any table from database with dyalikeblags namespace

 ### Usage
 1. Access the blog from /blog